omeps/Omeps-3dLib/README.md

 It's currently under development by @omeps alone.

 HOW TO GET THE LIBRARY (mac):
--First, read the code!
-You never know what might happen if you run someone you dont know's code without reading it.
+-First, read the code and make sure im not actually hacking your computer

 -Download the repository
 -Open terminal at the '3dLib' folder